YuminosukeSato/codex-sdd/README.md

 - `npm install -g` is explicitly documented as global mode, which is easy to explain for CI/internal environments. (npm docs)

 ### Homebrew (macOS/Linux)
+Homebrew support is still in progress.
+Please use npm or Cargo for now.

 ```bash
 brew tap <owner>/tap
 brew install codex-sdd